syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 You can use [FilterBarPlaceholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_FilterBarPlaceholder) to accept the value to be displayed as a watermark text on the filter bar TextBox.

+ `FilterBarPlaceholder` is applicable only when [AllowFiltering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_AllowFiltering) is used as true.

 {% highlight cshtml %}

 {% include_relative code-snippet/filtering/filter-textbox-placeholder.razor %}